Frequently Asked Questions

 Are students with special needs welcome at Citizens of the World schools?

 Yes.
 We support children of all needs, including English language learners and those with special needs.
-Our teaching and learning model is particularly attractive to families of students with special needs because it includes instruction that is hands on and highly differentiated.
+Our teaching and learning model is particularly attractive to families of students with diverse needs because it includes hands-on instruction that is highly differentiated.
+Students automatically receive focused attention to their needs and strengths, as teachers implement individualized instruction based on data‐driven assessments.
 We have successfully transitioned students who used to attend schools with far more restrictive learning settings to CWC’s general education setting and are proud that they are thriving because of our model.

 How do you engage and partner with parents?